The FCA (Free Carrier) Incoterm 2020 is the first Incoterm of the F group, the others being FAS (Free Alongside Ship) and FOB (Free On Board).

 A practical example

-Let’s make an example: a Turkish textile company buys fabric from an Italian firm established in Milan, under FCA Incoterms 2020.
+Let’s make an example: a Turkish textile manufacturer buys fabric from an Italian firm established in Milan, under FCA Incoterms 2020.

 Because the FCA is part of the F group, we know already for sure that the place of delivery will be somewhere in Italy.